6 Weeks pregnant: Pregnancy Symptoms & Baby Development

 Focus on folic acid

-The HSE recommends taking a daily folic acid supplement 3 months before conception and for the first 12 weeks of pregnancy
+The Department of Health recommends taking a daily folic acid supplement for the first 12 weeks of pregnancy12.

 The naturally occurring food source of folic acid is called folate.
 It is present in green, leafy vegetables, lentils, chickpeas and kidney beans, and folic acid is also added to some breads and breakfast cereals.
 However, because your needs are so high during this stage of pregnancy, it is difficult to get enough from food sources alone.
 This is why a supplement is recommended.